paulrobello/parllama/README.md

 ```bash
 make dev
 ```

+## Example workflow
+* Start parllama.
+* Click the "Site" tab.
+* Use ^R to fetch the latest models from Ollama.com.
+* User the "Filter Site models" text box and type "llama3".
+* Find the entry with title of "llama3".
+* Click the blue tag "8B" to update the search box to read "llama3:8b".
+* Press ^P to pull the model from Ollama to your local machine.
+Depending on the size of the model and your internet connection this can take a few min.
+* Click the "Local" tab to see models that have been locally downloaded
+* Select the "llama3:8b" entry and press ^C to jump to the "Chat" tab and auto select the model
+* Type a message to the model such as "Why is the sky blue?".
+It will take a few seconds for Ollama to load the model.
+After which the LLMs answer will stream in.
+* Towards the very top of the app you will see what model is loaded and what percent of it is loaded into the GPU / CPU.
+If a model cant be loaded 100% on the GPU it will run slower.
+* To export your conversation as a Markdown file type "/export" in the message input box.
+This will open a export dialog.
+* Type "/help" to see what other slash commands are available.

 ## Themes
 Themes are json files stored in the themes folder in the data directory which defaults to **~/.parllama/themes**